What is fibjs?

 data = util.sync(callback_session_get)(sid);

-fibjs can use util.sync to convert a callback or async function into a sync function and call it directly.
-In this way, we can easily integrate modules of different programming paradigms, and transform them into sync paradigms with minimal development costs, effectively avoiding disasters caused by paradigm contagion.
+fibjs provides the util.sync function, which can convert callback functions or asynchronous functions into synchronous functions and call them directly.
+In this way, we can easily integrate modules from different programming paradigms and minimize development costs, transforming them into synchronized paradigms, effectively avoiding the disaster caused by paradigm contagion.

-Ready to start an enjoyable development experience?
-So, let's start with the installation.
+Are you ready to have a great development experience?
+So, let’s start with installation.